vv-work/MRTK-Test/docs/NewTechnicalTask.md

 - [ ] A2 Scene switching build to test on Oculus `17:15`

 - [ ] A3 Working HL2 ARM64 build for Randolph `18:00`

+I have 30 minutes for implementing shape based solution.

+`EdgeOutlineBaker`

+What I will need to do ?

+#### Crytical

+- Go through object's and sub objects and detect Edges.

+- Put the Controllable shapesLine collection object incide each object with MeshFilter.

+- Controll Outline properties like size color segmentation from the main object.

+- Add functionality on lines become thicker and bolder depending on camera distance.

+#### NonCrytical

+- connect to the MRTK sliders.
+- Create scene switcher.
+- Test on Quest2

+> 11/30/22 16:12:44

+Going to toilet under 5 min.
+And then **DEEP FOCUS** to implement **ASAP**.

+Will comeback:

+1. Visualize the process and show & tell for 5 min.
+2. Start implementing RealQuick.